-- 5.19.
-No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless [the council] is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.20.
-An official order or letter shall be issued for all work, goods and services {above {£250} excluding VAT.} unless a formal contract is to be prepared or an official order would be inappropriate.
+- 5.16.
+No individual member, or informal group of members may issue an official order or make any contract on behalf of the council. - 5.17.
+No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency. - 5.18.
+In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £10,000 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
+The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.19.
+No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.20.
+An official order or letter shall be issued for all work, goods and services above £250 excluding VAT. unless a formal contract is to be prepared or an official order would be inappropriate.
 Copies of orders shall be retained, along with evidence of receipt of goods.
-However, the Council policy is to use purchase orders for all eligible spend, irrespective of value (excepting de minimus petty cash) wherever possible.
+However, the Council policy is to use purchase orders for all eligible spend, irrespective of value (excepting de minimis petty cash) wherever possible.
 The only circumstances in which that may not apply are those for which direct payments are made of less than £250, where in appropriate circumstances, payment will be made via the cashbook. - 5.21.
-Any ordering system can be misused and access to them shall be controlled by [the RFO].
+Any ordering system can be misused and access to them shall be controlled by the RFO.